caltechlibrary/dataset/dataset-v2-next.md

 We've been using dataset for several years now.
 It has proven helpful.
 The strength of dataset appears to be in severl areas.
 A simple clear API of commands on the command line make it easy to pickup and use.
 Storing JSON Object documents in a pairtree makes it easy to integrated into a text friendly environment like that found on Unix systems.
 The added ability to store non-JSON documents along side the JSON document as attachments he proven useful but could be refined to be more seemless (e.g. you pass a semver when you attach a document).

 Dataset was concieved with deliberate limitiations.
-This in part due to the options available at the time (e.g. MySQL, Postgres, MongDB, CouchDB, Redis) all imposed a high level of complexity to do conceptually simple things.
+This in part due to the options available at the time (e.g. Postgres, MongDB, CouchDB, Redis) all imposed a high level of complexity to do conceptually simple things.
 While many of the limitations were deliberate it is time to consider loosing some.
 This should be done with a degree of caution.

 In the intervening years since starting the dataset project the NoSQL and SQL database engines have started to converge in capabilities.
 This is particularly true on the SQL engine side.
-SQLite 3, MySQL 8, and Postgres 14 all have mature support for storing JSON objects in a column.
+SQLite 3 and Postgres 14 all have mature support for storing JSON objects in a column.
 This provides an opportunity for dataset itself.
 It can use those engines for storing hetrogenious collections of JSON objects.
 The use case where this is particularly helpful is when running multi-user, multi-proccess support for interacting with a dataset collection.
 If dataset provides a web service the SQL engines can be used to store the objects reliably.
 This allows for larger dataset collections as well as concurrent interactions.
 The SQL engines provide the necessary record locking to avoid curruption on concurrent writes.

 In developing a version 2 of dataset an eye needs to be kept to several areas --